 Bio/Statement

 Lauren Boilini was born and raised in Bloomington, Indiana.
 She received her BFA in Painting and Art History at the Kansas City Art Institute and her MFA at the Maryland Institute College of Art.
-As a painter she also works in installation and public art, completing exhibitions and projects up and down both coasts.
-Traveling to and participating in artist residencies has been an important part of her practice.
-She has served as an artist-in-residence at Can Serrat in Spain, Jentel Arts in Wyoming, Soaring Gardens in Pennsylvania, the Studios of Key West, the Creative Alliance and School 33 Art Center in Baltimore, and as a Consortium Resident at the Studio Art Centers International (SACI) in Florence, Italy.
+As a painter she also works in installation and public art.
+She has served as an artist-in-residence at Can Serrat in Spain, Jentel Arts in Wyoming, Soaring Gardens in Pennsylvania, the Studios of Key West, the Creative Alliance and School 33 Art Center in Baltimore, and as a Consortium Resident at the SACI in Florence, Italy.
 She was invited as an artist-in-residence to the Burren College of Art in Ireland and received a full fellowship to the Vermont Studio Center in 2012.
-She has completed public art projects for the Maryland Department of Public Health and the Greenville-Spartanburg Airport.
-In 2016 she was awarded a GAP grant to publish a book of drawings and spent the summer of 2019 as an artist-in-residence at MASS MoCA working on the sequel, which she completed for a solo exhibition at Furman University in South Carolina in 2020.
-In the winter of 2022 she opened a solo exhibition at Pacific Lutheran University in Tacoma and began work on the third in a trilogy of artist books while artist-in-residence at Amazon’s headquarters in spring 2023.
-The following fall she worked with the Open AIR program in Montana as the first artist-in-residence at the Missoula Butterfly House and a fellowship from the McMillen Foundation helped to fund a residency on Vashon Island this past summer.
+She has completed projects for the Maryland Department of Public Health and the Greenville-Spartanburg Airport.
+In 2016 she was awarded a GAP grant to publish a book of drawings and worked on the sequel during a residency at MASS MoCA, which she completed for a solo exhibition at Furman University in 2020.
+In the winter of 2022 she opened a solo exhibition at Pacific Lutheran University and spent ten weeks as artist-in-residence at Amazon’s headquarters in 2023.
+The following fall she was the first artist-in-residence at the Missoula Butterfly Museum and a fellowship from the McMillen Foundation helped to fund a residency on Vashon Island last summer.
+Lauren is currently a finalist for the Neddy Artist Award in Painting and is looking forward to a research-based residency at the University of Virginia’s Mountain Lake Biological Station this coming June.

-In addition, she currently teaches studio art and art history at The Evergreen State College.
+In addition, she currently teaches at The Evergreen State College.
 Collaborations with a number of different artists in her close-knit community have been vital to the development of her work and she looks forward to future opportunities to expand that practice.
 Lauren is also a marathon open water swimmer and with her immediate family close by, she loves to call Seattle home.

-Lauren is represented by J.Rinehart Gallery in Seattle and Museo Gallery on Whidbey Island.
+Lauren is represented by J.Rinehart Gallery www.jrinehartgallery.com/artists/lauren… in Seattle and

 In my current body of work I look at the idea of excess, when images of excess become meaningless and fall into the realm of pattern.
 This idea of gluttony is reflected in our current culture.
 We are a hedonistic society, always looking for more until the more we are looking for loses its meaning.